tomohisa/dcb-events.github.io/docs/libraries/specification.md

 ## AppendCondition

 - It _MUST_ contain a [Query](#query)
-- It _MUST_ contain the "safe point" that is _either_ a
+- It _MUST_ contain the "safe position" that is _either_ a
   - [SequencePosition](#sequenceposition) - representing the highest position the client was aware of while building the decision model.
-The Event Store must disregard the events before the Safe Point while checking the condition for appending events. *Note:* This number can be _higher_ than the position of the last event matching the Query.
+The Event Store _MUST_ ignore the events before the Safe Position while checking the condition for appending events. *Note:* This number can be _higher_ than the position of the last event matching the Query.
   - `NONE` - no event must match the specified [Query](#query)

 ```
 AppendCondition {
   query: Query
-  safePoint: SequencePosition|NONE
+  safe-position: SequencePosition|NONE
 }
 ```